Mattersburg District

 Bezirk Mattersburg (Kotar Matrštof, Nagymartoni járás) is one of the seven district of the state of Burgenland in Austria.
-As of January 2025, the district had an estimated population of 41,154 residents.
+As of 2021, the district had an estimated population of 40,593 residents.
 The district’s administrative centre is the town of Mattersburg.

 History

-Mattersburg was part of the Kingdom of Hungary until 1921.
+The first mention of Mattersburg is found in a document from 1202, where it mentioned as Villa Martini.
+It became a town in 1926 and officially called Mattersdorf.
+Mattersburg district, part of Burgenland, was under the control of the Kingdom of Hungary until 1921.
 The region's incorporation into Austria was a result of the Treaty of Trianon (1920), which redrew the borders after the First World War.
-The district's capital, Mattersburg, was first documented in 1173 as "Mattresdorf".

 Geography

 Mattersburg is one of the seven district of the state of Burgenland in Austria.
 Covering an area of 237.96 km2, and it incorporates 19 municipalities in northern Burgenland.
-It borders Eisenstadt-Umgebung, and Oberpullendorf in Austria and the country of Hungary to the east.
-The district is characterized by its position within the transition zone between the eastern foothills of the Alps and the Pannonian Plain, influencing its climate and landscape.
-The region experiences a Pannonian climate, which is characterized by warm and dry summers and relatively cold winters.
+Mattersburg is the capital and economic center of the district, which borders Eisenstadt-Umgebung, and Oberpullendorf in Austria and the country of Hungary to the east.
+The region experiences a Pannonian climate, which is characterized by warm and long summers.